-Gamma, e-beam, and EtO are the gentlest and most common methods for sterilizing copolyesters.
-However, Eastar can be successfully and safely sterilized by hydrogen peroxide vapor, peracetic acid vapor, and plasma without any significant changes in physical properties as long as proper processing conditions are used.
-Proper processing conditions and controls should always be used during sterilization of any copolyester.
+Gamma, e-beam, and EtO are the gentlest and most common methods for sterilizing Tritan.
+However, the polymer can be successfully and safely sterilized by hydrogen peroxide vapor, peracetic acid vapor, and plasma.
+Proper processing conditions and controls should always be used during sterilization of any polymer.
 If excessive high humidity, high temperature, high energy levels, and/or long dwell times are used, increased physical aging or other degrading issues may occur.
 This may cause brittleness in the package material and could lead to package integrity failure.